cogu/autosar/doc2/start.rst

 ---------------------------------

 An AUTOSAR XML file is just a normal XML file with the file extension ".arxml".
 The root XML element is called <AUTOSAR>.
-Inside the AUTOSAR element you will typically a collection of AUTOSAR packages.
+Inside the AUTOSAR (XML) element you will typically a collection of AUTOSAR packages.

 Below is an example of a simplifed AUTOSAR XML with 4 empty packages.
 The packages in this file are simply named "Package1", "Package2, "Package3" and "Package4".